DHRI-Curriculum/Data-and-Ethics/lessons.md

 Before beginning your data collection, manipulation, and transformation, a good practice is to determine your file naming conventions.
 How many times have named something as "XXX_FinalFINALFINAL.pdf" or have difficulty searching for a version of the file that contained all that good idea that was edited out in the "XXX_FinalFINALFINALFINAL.pdf" version?
 While tools like version controlling with [git](https://github.com/DHRI-Curriculum/git/blob/v2.0-kristen-edits/frontmatter.md) can be helpful, we can also begin with setting up conventions that can help us succeed!
 Here's an example from [Stanford](https://library.stanford.edu/research/data-management-services/case-studies/case-study-file-naming) that demonstrates the problems of badly name files in our projects.

 For example, The Graduate Center's [Data Management](https://libguides.gc.cuny.edu/c.php?g=159618&p=1045090) guide suggest that top level folders (such as your main project folder) should include your project title, a unique identifier and the date (year) of your project (e.g. `dataliteracies_XYZ_2020`).
-Your sub folders and individual files should follow a similar system, with an identifiable activity or project in the file name (e.g. a subfolder for the parts of the project: `sections_xyz_2020`, a file in the project: `lessons_XYZ_2020.doc`).
+Your sub folders and individual files should follow a similar system, with an identifiable activity or project in the file name (e.g. a subfolder of the project: `sections_xyz_2020`, a file in the project: `lessons_XYZ_2020.doc`).

-# Raw
+# Stages of Data: Raw

 "Raw" data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
 It could be in any of the forms listed in the previous section.